Who Are We?

 Nick grabbed his skateboard and headed out the door.
-Leaving the cleaning woman behind with Grant.
+Leaving the cleaning woman behind with James.

-Nick looked to his passenger seat, nothing was there.
-Adjusting his mirror he checked the back seat and nothing but his skateboard laid there.
+Nick looked at his passenger seat, but nothing was there.
+Adjusting his mirror, he checked the back seat, and nothing but his skateboard lay there.
 Giving a grin, he turned up his music and sped up to the speed limit.

 Nick proceeded to spend the next few hours rolling around the skate park.
-Listening to music he skated to the beat of whatever played, speeding up and slowing down based on the tempo of what he listened to.
-Towards the end of his ride he noticed a few children started to filter in on scooters.
+Listening to the music, he skated to the beat of whatever was played, speeding up and slowing down based on the tempo of what he listened to.
+Towards the end of his ride, he noticed a few children started to filter in on scooters.

 “Urgh, fun.
 There goes any opportunity for a longer ride.”
 Nick sighed and continued his ride reluctantly.
-Even though there was only a few children around him he found them constantly scooting across his path.
-Three or four encounters in and Nick kicked his skate board out of frustration.
-The kids looked at him confused as he picked up his belonging and left the park.
+Even though there were only a few children around him, he found them constantly scooting across his path.
+Three or four encounters in, and Nick kicked his skateboard out of frustration.
+The kids looked at him, confused, as he picked up his belonging and left the park.

 “The fuck are you doing here?”
-Nick Yelled at Jac, who now sat besides him.
+Nick Yelled at Jac, who now sat beside him.

 “You seemed distressed, so I thought I would come.”